carriekkim/ceme-website/design-plan/design-journey.md

 8. Have you ever encountered a website related to a musical group that left you feeling disappointed or frustrated?
 What happened?
 Not any that I recall.

+**Interviewee 4:**
+Chloe Yoo; she’s a junior student in PAM, leader of Shimtah (Korean traditional music club), and drummer of the Korean Church at Cornell’s praise team.

+1. Please tell me a bit about yourself.
+You may omit any personal or private information.
+She’s a junior at Cornell, majoring in PAM and she’s been a drummer since she was around 12 years old.
+She’s Korean, and she’s from New Jersey.
+2. Tell me about the kind of music you listen to and your experience in music.
+She mostly listens to rock or other songs that have heavy drum beats, but for her real-life experience she’s mostly associated with Korean traditional music (she plays multiple instruments in her club).
+3. Are you interested in finding associations relevant to your music tastes?
+Not really anymore, but before she was interested in finding associations so that she can play the drums or any relevant instrument which was how she ended up in the praise team and Shimtah.
+4. If so, how do you usually navigate to finding these associations?
+She navigated to Cornell Campus Groups and kept an eye out during ClubFest.
+5. Are there any websites related to music or culture you particularly admire?
+What do you like about them?
+She doesn’t have a specific website in mind but she did say that when she searches for music of her taste on Spotify she’s mostly attracted to relevant images that seem to fit the genre she is searching for.
+6. Are there any challenges or frustrations you commonly encounter when you look for an organization’s website?
+She recalled multiple instances where she would find a link to a club website on Campus Groups but the link was either broken or contained very empty content.
+Other times she would find a good website but there was only information explaining what the organization does, and not enough information about how to join them or to contact them.
+7. Can you recall a memorable experience where you discovered a new music group online.
+What made it memorable?
+She recently found a page where a certain singer (she does not recall the name) does collaborations with other non-famous musicians to do acapella covers of famous songs and worship songs, and the transition from the original music that didn’t seem suitable for acapella to a wonderful acapella performance was very engaging.
+8. Have you ever encountered a website related to a musical group that left you feeling disappointed or frustrated?
+What happened?
+She referred back to the examples she mentioned in question 6.

 ### Goals (Milestone 2)
 > Analyze your audience's goals from your notes above.